 With the incoming GDPR, we’ve taken a look at how we acquire, process and store data at Southpoint Films.
 We also have a few general bits of housekeeping to share, which will be included here too.

 2. Moving to Vimsy for project review

 UpdateThis section references Vimsy, an online platform that we built for managing online video content.
 It was released to the public in September 2016 and closed in April 2020.

 If you’re curious, you can learn more here.

 We’re making a change to how we review in-progress projects with our customers.
 This is partly GDPR related with respect to controlling how many third parties we give customer data to, and partly because we want to demonstrate our own platform to our customers.

 Until now we have been using Wistia to review client videos.
-For projects that are currently in progress, this system will still be accessible at southpointfilms.wistia.com until your project is finished and you’ve had a chance to download your videos.
+For projects that are currently in progress, this system will still be accessible at the usual Wistia URL until your project is finished and you’ve had a chance to download your videos.
 After this point your details will be removed from our Wistia account and you will on longer be able to log in.

-For all new projects, client review has been moved to our new Vimsy-powered review system which can be found at review.southpointfilms.com or by clicking “login” at the top of any page on the Southpoint Films website.
+For all new projects, client review has been moved to our new Vimsy-powered review system which can be found by clicking “login” at the top of any page on the Southpoint Films website.
 (You might need to scroll to the top to see it.)

 Note: some clients may have their own dedicated Vimsy channel for reviewing.
 You can log in to our review channel and use the Menu in the top right to select your own channel from the list.